 Tokyo #16B which was also known as

-this camp worked in a carbide plant
+at this camp, he worked in a carbide factory

 Glenn was discharged on March 26, 1946.
 He